jeffcad/Udacity-Front-End-Web-Nanodegree-Final-Project/README.md

 ```

 * **Departure date (required)** - You can choose any date from today until 15 days from now.
 The weather forecast API has a limit of 16 days, so if your trip departs after this, please check back closer to your departure date.
-* **Return date (optional)** - You can enter any date on or after your departure date.
-If no date is selected, the app will default to show as many days into the future as it can.
-The limit is 15 days from today (16 days including today).
+* **Return date (required)** - You can enter any date on or after your departure date.
+The limit for the weather forecast is 15 days from today (16 days including today).
+If your return date is later than that, the forecast won't show those days over 15 from today.
 * **Units (required, default *metric*)** - You can choose metric or imperial units:
     * metric:
         * **℃** for temperature